“We have to return to this foundation and start over again

 main pillar of modern cosmology.
 You will find this process underpinning

-Inflation models depend on space expansion.
-Even the historic Steady State models required space expansion.
+on space expansion.
+Even the historic Steady State models required this

+expansion.
 (A rare exception is the Edward Milne model of kinematic

 relativity.)
-Cyclical and Oscillating universes use space expansion
+Cyclical and Oscillating universes use expansion for their

-But space expansion is only part of the dynamic
+But expansion is only part of the dynamic story.

 space medium has a contraction mode.